 Office shredders also lack the ability to shred electronic material such as CDs, tapes, and hard drives.
 Partnering with a professional shredding provider for hard drive destruction services or IT asset management and disposition will ensure that all documents, records, and materials are destroyed thoroughly with zero risk of data exposure.

 In addition to making sure you’re routinely destroying records that are no longer useful, be sure to check in monthly and ask yourself whether you really need to hang on to certain records; you’ll likely discover by completing this internal audit that much of it can be collected for shredding purposes and disposed of with a regularly scheduled mobile shredding service.

-Be sure to check in monthly and ask yourself whether you really need to hang on to certain records; you’ll likely discover by completing this internal audit that much of it can be collected for shredding purposes.
 Documents and records you should consider shredding include tax records, bank statements, sales forecasts, marketing plans, budgets, and customer lists.
-For those records that are continuously referenced, ensure they are stored away in lockable cabinets or drawers.
-Also limit which employees are granted access to these documents, to reduce internal risks.
+For those records that are continuously referenced, ensure they are stored away in lockable cabinets or drawers, and limit which employees are granted access to these documents.